juampe/cardano-docker/README.md

 * Build in arm64v8 t4g.large 2VCPU 8GMEM 30GSSD Gravitron with 4G swapfile

 # Build your own container. 🏗️
-From a ubuntu:groovy prepare for docker buildx multiarch environment At the moment, due to described qemu emulation problems, the container is built in the same architecture.
+From a ubuntu:groovy prepare for docker build multiarch environment.

+At the moment, due to described qemu emulation problems, the container is built in the same architecture.

 ```